Dynatrace/OneAgent-SDK-for-C/README.md

 ## Features

-- Trace any remote call end to end across processes and different programming languages.
+- Trace any remote call end-to-end across processes and different programming languages.
-  The SDK is compatible with the respective Java and Node.js SDK.
+  The SDK is compatible with other OneAgent SDKs and OneAgents in general.
-- Trace any SQL based database call.
+- Trace any SQL-based database call.

 ## Documentation